lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 signature algorithm.
-The implication of this is that, despite being mathematically possible, an SLH-DSA key identified by a Pure SLH-DSA OID is not permitted to be used to generate or verify a signature identified by an HashSLH-DSA OID, and vice-versa.
+The implication of this is that, despite being mathematically possible, an SLH-DSA key identified by a Pure SLH-DSA OID is not permitted to be used to generate or verify a signature identified by a HashSLH-DSA OID, and vice versa.

-CA operators will need to decide in advance whether their CA certificates will use Pure SLH-DSA or HashSLH-DSA and assign the appropriate OID to the public and private keys when generating their certificate.
+Certification authority (CA) operators will need to decide in advance whether their CA certificates will use Pure SLH-DSA or HashSLH-DSA and assign the appropriate OID to the public and private keys when generating their certificate.
 Some of the following considerations may affect this decision.

-* When using an external signing module, such as an HSM, the size of data that can be transferred to and processed by the signature module may be limited.
+* When using an external signing module, such as a Hardware Security Module (HSM), the size of data that can be transferred to and processed by the signature module may be limited.
 SLH-DSA performs two passes on the internal M' message, so it must be held in memory.
 Using HashSLH-DSA reduces the size of M'.